pypi/warehouse/docs/api-reference/integration-guide.rst

 Querying PyPI for Package URLS
 ------------------------------
-When copying a download link from https://pypi.org, you might get a URL with a random hash value in it.
+When copying a download link from https://pypi.org, you get a URL with a random hash value in it.

 This hash value is calculated from the checksum of the file.
-The URLs on PyPI are static and do not change.
+The URLs on PyPI for individual files are static and do not change.

 ## Official guidance
-Query PyPI's index to determine where to download files from.
+Query PyPI's [JSON API](https://warehouse.readthedocs.io/api-reference/json/) to determine where to download files from.

 ## If you so choose
-You can use our conveyor service to fetch this file, but this realistically exists primarily to support old build systems and others that refuse to query the index.
+You can use our conveyor service to fetch this file, but this realistically exists primarily to support that historical predictable URLs still work.

 ### Example:
 ```